GIS - Geographic Information System

 Spatial data known as Geospatial data is information about a physical object that can be represented by numerical values in a geographic coordinate system.
 The spatial data represents the location, size, and shape of an object on planet Earth such as a building, lake, mountain, or township.

-Basically two types of GIS Data 1.Raster 2.Vector
+Data is a actual meaning of GIS.
+Basically two types of GIS Data

 Raster Data is a Pixel value, also defines Grid and Cell.
 It represents continuous data such as elevation, slope, surfaces.

 –Satellite images and aerial photos are in this format.

 Vector Data is simply XY coordinates.
 Generally, they are a latitude and longitude value.

 – the vector data represents are points, lines, and polygons.

 - Compitable with remote sensing imagery

 - Efficient to represents continuous data